-- In the UK, we vote AGAINST the company chair where there is a lack of compliance with the UK Corporate Governance Code on director responsiveness. - Elsewhere, we vote AGAINST the company chair where analysis of the previous year's proxy votes indicates a substantial level of support for a shareholder resolution or concern, but where management has closed the issue. - We vote AGAINST a director's re-election where we have had an unsatisfactory outcome to sustained engagement activity.
+- In the UK, we vote AGAINST the company chair where there is a lack of compliance with the UK Corporate Governance Code on director responsiveness. - Additionally, we may vote AGAINST the company chair where analysis of the previous year's proxy votes indicates a substantial level of support for a shareholder resolution or concern, but where management has closed the issue. - We vote AGAINST a director's re-election where we have had an unsatisfactory outcome to sustained engagement activity on an issue which they have board level responsibility.